material-motion/material-motion/specifications/life_of_a_context_transition_director.md

 }
 ```

-### Step 3: Associate the director with a context transition
+### Step 3: Associate the director with a transition controller

 This step is platform-specific.